Prochu/10x-zaliczenie/.ai/prd.md

 ### 3.6.
 Technical & System Requirements
 - R-018: The application must be a responsive web app, fully functional on modern desktop and mobile browsers.
-- R-019: The system must manage its usage of the external API to stay within the 100 requests/day limit.
-Live updates will occur at a 10-minute interval during matches.
+- R-019: The system must manage its usage of the external API to stay within the 7000 requests/day limit.
+Live updates will occur at a 5-minute interval during matches.
-- R-020: If the daily API request count approaches the limit (e.g., 90 requests), the system must pause live updates and display a notification to users.
+- R-020: The application must display a user-friendly message when there are no upcoming matches to show.
-- R-021: The application must display a user-friendly message when there are no upcoming matches to show.
+- R-021: The database schema must be designed with a `group_id` column to facilitate future implementation of private groups.
-- R-022: The database schema must be designed with a `group_id` column to facilitate future implementation of private groups.
+- R-022: The application must include a simple, accessible Privacy Policy page.
-- R-023: The application must include a simple, accessible Privacy Policy page.
+- R-023: Every bet placement and bet update must be logged in the database, including timestamp, user ID, match ID, and the prediction values.

 ## 4. Product Boundaries

 ### 4.1.
 In Scope (MVP)
 - A single, global group for all users.
 - The scoring model is fixed as defined in the functional requirements.
-- Users can only bet on the final score of the match.
+- Users can only bet on the final score of the match (without extra time and penalties).
 - All core features related to user management, betting, live updates, and admin overrides as detailed above.

 ### 4.2.
 Out of Scope (Post-MVP)